For Immediate Release:

 October 12, 2017

-Funded by the , the RPC Project builds on the HBI by offering unique opportunities for maternity care professionals and health systems to initiate action steps known as bundles.
+, the RPC Project builds on the HBI by offering unique opportunities for maternity care professionals and health systems to initiate action steps known as bundles.
 When implemented, these bundles prompt hospital system change that is aimed at reducing the incidence of primary cesarean births in the United States, which have reached alarming rates without associated improvements in health outcomes for mothers and babies.
+The hospitals

 ACNM welcomes the new hospitals as champions working to improve the health outcomes for mothers and families in the U.S.